OutSquareCapital/pyobench/README.md

 1) run across git commits to get historical performance of the decorated bench func (subprocess?).
 Need to efficiently manage errors if API of the func wasn't compatible across commits

-2) evolution graph should have X axis as observation nb, not timestamps

-3) heatmap should be replaced by line graph where each line is a category starting from 1, Y axis is relative performance from initial observation, X axis is observation nb

-4) runs nb should be a normalization factor when aggregating results across observations for one test, and across tests for one category
+2) runs nb should be a normalization factor when aggregating results across observations for one test, and across tests for one category